Formula Rossa

 Formula Rossa (Arabic: فورمولا روسا) is a launched roller coaster located at Ferrari World in Abu Dhabi, United Arab Emirates.
-Manufactured by Intamin, the ride set a speed record when it opened on 4 November 2010, becoming the fastest roller coaster in the world with a maximum speed of 240 km/h.
+Manufactured by Intamin, the ride set a speed record when it opened on 4 November 2010, and became the fastest roller coaster in the world upon opening with a maximum speed of 240 km/h.
 It surpassed Kingda Ka at Six Flags Great Adventure, which had held the record since 2005.
 In addition to its top speed, the coaster propels riders from 0 to 100 km/h in approximately two seconds and reaches its maximum speed in 4.9 seconds.
+The record was surpassed by Falcon's Flight on 31 December 2025, which reaches a maximum speed of up to 250 km/h.

 Formula Rossa is themed to Formula One racing, and unlike other Accelerator Coaster models that were built before, the ride employs a unique cooling system to combat the hot climate of Abu Dhabi.

 History

 Ferrari World Abu Dhabi (FWAD), an indoor theme park located on Yas Island in Abu Dhabi, United Arab Emirates, announced in May 2010 that they were building the world's fastest roller coaster.
 Revealed as Formula Rossa originally scheduled to open 28 October 2010, the steel coaster would be manufactured by Intamin and designed by Jack Rouse Associates (JRA).
 The ride utilizes a hydraulic launch capable of 20,800 hp that can propel each train from 0 to 100 km/h in approximately two seconds.
 According to the park's director of maintenance, Wayne Meadows, aircraft carriers launch fighter jets in a similar way, and the length of the launch on Formula Rossa is 400 m.
 Passengers are propelled from an air-conditioned interior to the desert and navigate a 2.07 km track layout.
 Meadows explained that the ride's "dramatic performance" requires passengers to wear goggles, since Abu Dhabi is "subject to heavy sand and dust storms".

 Ferrari's connection to Formula One racing is central to the theme of Formula Rossa.
 In a promotional video, FWAD general manager Claus Frimand noted that, "The idea is to bring the sensation to people of what a Formula One driver is experiencing."
 When speaking with Park World, park manager Andy Keeling shared his opinion that "speed" wasn't the most important aspect adding, "It's also about knowing what it's like [to] experience the emotion and intensity of being in a Formula 1 race."
 In another interview, he also emphasized the 52 m hill and tight-turn elements that help recreate the feeling of being inside a high-performance race car.